Ó£ÌÒÊÓÆµ

 M.Garagnani (@gold.ac.uk)

-Max is a Senior Lecturer in Computer Science and co-director of the programme at Goldsmiths.
-He holds a PhD in Computational Cognitive Neuroscience from Cambridge (2009), and a PhD in Artificial Intelligence from Durham (1999).
+Max is a Senior Lecturer in Computer Science and co-director of the programme.
+He holds a PhD in Computational Cognitive Neuroscience from the University of Cambridge, UK (2009) and a PhD in Artificial Intelligence from the University of Durham (1999).

-His previous posts include Postdoctoral Researcher at the University of Plymouth, Investigator Scientist at MRC Cognition and Brain Sciences Unit (Cambridge), Visiting Scholar at the International Computer Science Institute (Berkeley, CA) and Research Fellow at the Open University (Milton Keynes).
+His previous posts include Postdoctoral Researcher at the Centre for Robotics & Neural Systems (University of Plymouth), Investigator Scientist at MRC Cognition & Brain Sciences Unit (Cambridge, UK), and Visiting Scholar at the International Computer Science Institute (Berkeley, CA).
+He is also visiting researcher at the of the Free University of Berlin (Germany).

 Academic qualifications